Sinda271/Workshop_digit_classification/.ipynb_checkpoints/README-checkpoint.md

 1. Register with the Intel Devcloud at https://devcloud.intel.com/oneapi/get_started/

-2. Click on Get Free Access
+2. Click on "Get Free Access" and register

+3. Check your email to activate your account (check your junk mail if necessary) then refrech page and sign in

-3. Scroll down to the page bottom and click "Launch Jupyterlab"
+4. Scroll down to the page bottom and click "Launch Jupyterlab"
 <img src="images/jupyterlab.png" width="800" />

-4. Now you will have a similar view:
+5. Now you will have a similar view:
 <img src="images/devcloud.png" width="800" />

-5. Open a terminal and clone the repository by running this command: git clone https://github.com/Sinda271/Workshop_digit_classification.git
+6. Open a terminal in your jupyterlab and clone the repository by running this command: ***git clone https://github.com/Sinda271/Workshop_digit_classification.git***

-6. Navigate to the working directory Workshop_digit_classification in the side bar
+7. Navigate to the working directory ***Workshop_digit_classification*** in the side bar

-7. Open DigitClassification_no_onedal.ipynb
+8. Open ***DigitClassification_no_onedal.ipynb***

-8. Select the kernel:
+9. Select the kernel:
 <img src="images/kernel.png" width="800" />
 <img src="images/kernel1.png" width="800" />

-9. Execute cells
+10. Execute cells

-10. Repeat the steps 8 and 9 for DigitClassification_onedal.ipynb
+11. Repeat the steps 8 and 9 for ***DigitClassification_onedal.ipynb***